-Counselors work in multiple community based settings, including clinical mental health facilities, hospitals, community service agencies and private practice.
+Counselors work in multiple community-based settings, including clinical mental health facilities, hospitals, community service agencies and private practice.
 The Clinical Mental Health Counseling program provides the necessary coursework to prepare counselors to work in these settings with a diverse population.
 Our graduates work in the settings listed above and with special issues including family and couples work, eating disorders, mental health transition and other related issues of developmental challenges.

-Courses in the Clinical Mental Health Counseling program meet the academic requirements for initial counselor licensure (Licensed Associate Counselor, LAC) and eventually towards an independent license (Licensed Professional Counselor, LPC).
-Courses in the Clinical Mental Health Counseling program meet the academic requirements for initial counselor licensure (Licensed Associate Counselor, LAC) and eventually towards an independent license (Licensed Professional Counselor, LPC) in the state of New Jersey.
+Graduates of the Clinical Mental Health Counseling program meet the academic requirements for initial counselor licensure (Licensed Associate Counselor, LAC) and eventually towards an independent license (Licensed Professional Counselor, LPC) in the state of New Jersey.

 Hear from current students and alumni on their experiences in the Counseling (MA) programs at Montclair State:

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.

 In order to make applying for graduate school as seamless as possible for you, we have

 created an application checklist.
 This checklist can be a reference point for you during the

 application process to ensure that you have a comprehensive understanding of the steps